ViLinh27/myYoutubeFileCabinet/README.md

 The searchForm const is null when trying to access classList property.
 So the line that says document.querySelector("search-form") didn't find anything

 It was a typo.
 I was missing a .

+### The inputed channels are not persistent

+The ipcMain.handle and ipcREnderer.invoke should be fine with helpign persistence.

+2 potential problems.
+The setup I had with the one json element already in json file or a path issue with loadChannels

+The one element in the json file might be messing with how save-channels works too because of how it might not add the data correctly, so i gotta empty the channels.json.

+how to address unexpected paths or environment issues: see if data file is being saved correctly in correct file.